bllanos/win32_base/README.md

   - See [_Using Macros for Error Handling_ at MSDN]
     (http://msdn.microsoft.com/en-us/library/windows/desktop/ms691242%28v=vs.85%29.aspx)
 	for more information.
-- All GUI-related code is Windows-specific
+- All GUI-related code is Windows-specific.
 - The program uses the `Shlwapi.lib` library for performing checks relating to directory existence and file paths.
 - Exceptions of type `std::exception` are created using a